Setting Up an Effective Guitar Classroom

 Additional Instruments: Consider adding acoustic and/or electric bass, electric guitars, and other fretted instruments like ukulele, mandolin, dobro, and banjo.
 Don’t forget keyboards and percussion!

 You Can Do It!!!
 You are a music educator.
 You can stay one step ahead of your guitar students.
 If you have a budding “Rock Star” in your class, use that student as a resource.
 There are numerous online guitar methods that are very useful.
-Teaching Guitar Workshops (TGW), cosponsored by NAfME, offers a weeklong professional development opportunity to get you started and/or enhance your existing program.
-Summer of 2022, live/in-person classes will be offered in numerous locations as well as a virtual option.
-For more info go to the Teaching Guitar Workshops website.
+Teaching Guitar Workshops (TGW), cosponsored by GAMA, NAfME, and NAMM offers a four-day professional development opportunity to get you started and/or enhance your existing program.
+Summer of 2025, live/in-person classes will be offered in numerous locations as well as a virtual option.
+For more info go to discoverguitar.com/tgw.

 About the author: